Glódís Perla Viggósdóttir

 Glódís Perla Viggósdóttir (born 27 June 1995) is an Icelandic professional footballer who plays as a centre-back for and captains both Frauen-Bundesliga club Bayern Munich and the Iceland national team.

 Glódís Perla started her career with HK/Víkingur, Horsens SIK, and Stjarnan.
 She moved to Sweden in 2015, first playing for Eskilstuna United and then FC Rosengård.
 With Rosengård, she won one Damallsvenskan title and two Svenska Cupen trophies.
 She then moved to Bayern Munich, where she has won three consecutive Frauen-Bundesliga titles.

-Glódís Perla is a three-time Icelandic Women's Footballer of the Year winner and one-time Icelandic Sportsperson of the Year.
-Later on In 2024, she became the first Icelandic player to be nominated for the Ballon d'Or Féminin.
+Glódís Perla is a four-time Icelandic Women's Footballer of the Year winner and one-time Icelandic Sportsperson of the Year.
+Later on in 2024, she became the first Icelandic player to be nominated for the Ballon d'Or Féminin.

 Club career

 HK/Víkingur, Stjarnan

 Glódís Perla played youth football in Denmark with Egebjerg EIF before moving to her first senior club, HK/Víkingur, in 2009.
 She was a productive scorer for HK/Víkingur, managing to net 14 goals in 17 league appearances with the team while playing as a striker.
 She had a short, three-month stint with Horsens SIK in Denmark before heading back to Iceland and joining Stjarnan for the 2012 season.
 With Stjarnan, Glódís Perla won two Besta deild kvenna titles across four years.